Pikrass/timescripts/README.md

    quote button, the message is retrieved in the background.
 The next time you'll want to post a new message, all quotes are added to the textarea.
 When you preview, save or submit your message, the quote cache is flushed.
+ * Clever spoiler: add an extra Hide button at the bottom of the spoiler content when unfold.

 Installation